akeneo/pim-helpcenter/content/md/connectivity/manage-event-subscription.md

 Now, let's move on to the URL configuration, and soon you'll be able to receive events.

-# Configuration
+# Configure

-## Request URL Configuration & Verification
+## Configure and verify your request URL

 It's better if your Event Request URL is confirmed before saving the form.